Who We Are

 She studied music at Jesus College, Oxford and completed post-graduate studies at the Guildhall School of Music and Drama.

 Previously, Catrin worked for the Welsh Assembly Government and as a project officer for a local authority.

-She combines her role at Music in Offices with work as a freelance teacher and singer.
+She combines her role at MIO with her career as a freelance singer.

 Robert graduated from the Royal Welsh College of Music and Drama in 2011 in Vocal Performance and Opera, after which he became Student Union President, running the Union and helping the students in both an academic and pastoral role.

 Since moving to London Robert has been working as a freelance singer and taken up contracts most notably with Northern Ireland Opera and Nevill Holt Opera with whom he covered the role of Papageno in their recent production of Die Zauberflote.

 Social Media Manager